ultralight-ux/Ultralight/README.md

 ## Platform Handlers

-Most OS-specific tasks in Ultralight have been left up to the user to provide via a virtual platform interface.
-This keeps the codebase small and grants users greater control over the behavior of the library.

-At a minimum, users are expected to provide a `Config`, `GPUDriver`, and `FontLoader` before creating the `Renderer`.
+Most OS-specific tasks in Ultralight can be overridden by users via the `Platform` interface.

+Default platform implementations have been provided for everything except the `FileSystem` interface.

+Of special note, the default GPUDriver is an offscreen OpenGL implementation that renders each View to a bitmap (see `View::bitmap`).
+This isn't the most performant option so you should instead use a native driver for each platform (eg, Metal on macOS).
+Platform-native drivers are automatically used when creating a Window through the AppCore API.

 ```cpp
 auto& platform = Platform::instance();